 Karen Reid Sidhu, Executive Director

 She brings solid relationships within local communities, government and private industry.
 Karen identified common values and interests, generating active and enthusiastic participation with community partners in her roles with Fortis BC (formerly Terasen Gas), ICBC and with two national charities Ovarian Cancer Canada and the Heart and Stroke Foundation of BC & Yukon.
-Her creative ideas and concepts were successfully launched into actionable campaigns and projects, resulting in increased public awareness and revenue streams that achieved or surpassed all goals both regionally and nationally.
+Her creative ideas and concepts were successfully launched into actionable and measurable campaigns and projects, resulting in increased public awareness and revenue streams that achieved or surpassed all goals both regionally and nationally.

 Karen is a the Chair of the Board of Trustees with Surrey Libraries.
 She is also the Chair of the Transit Police Chiefs Community Council.
 Karen is a graduate from the University of British Columbia, Sauder School of Business in Sales and Marketing Management, and holds a designation as a Certified Marketing Executive.
 She is currently in the process of completing her Public Relations designation through the University of Victoria.
 She joined the team at Surrey Crime Prevention June 2012.